 Her family includes her husband and four children.
 Her fur babies include two felines: Little Larry Everett and Crumpet; three canines: Bettis Steeler, Xena, and Jack Sparrow; and a Rex rabbit: Piper.
 During her free time she enjoys spending time on the beach, attending rock concerts, traveling, reading, and spending quality time with her immediate and extended family.

 Angus (a black lab) came to the Pietsch family in the winter of 2005.
 He was only a year old when brought home by Kate Pietsch, then a student at Tufts University School of Veterinary Medicine.
 His previous owners, following surgery on his left elbow, had given him up.
-Angus arrived at the house unannounced and we were told that we didn’t have to keep him, but it was immediately clear that he was the dog for us.
+Dr. Kate brought Angus home to Dr. Gerald Pietsch's house unannounced and it was immediately clear that he was the perfect dog.

-Angus has three loves in his life, his family (including his cats), his food, and his friends at Anchor Animal Hospital, although not necessarily in that order.
-Every morning he’s anxious to get to work, but Angus always stops to have his teeth brushed before heading in.
-Arriving at Anchor he starts his day by greeting employees and receiving his early morning “cookies”.
-Then it’s off to work in the front office napping, greeting clients, and performing for those that he thinks may give him “cookies”.
-Lunchtime includes a trip to the break room in anticipation of any dropped food, then a return to the office for the afternoon activities.
-At the end of the day, Angus returns home with Dr. Gerald Pietsch for dinner and family time.
+Angus had three loves in his life, his family (including his cats), his food, and his friends at Anchor Animal Hospital, although not necessarily in that order.
+Every morning he was anxious to get to work, but Angus always stoped to have his teeth brushed before heading in.
+Arriving at Anchor he started his day by greeting employees and receiving his early morning “cookies”.
+Then it was off to work in the front office napping, greeting clients, and performing for those most likely to give him “cookies”.
+Lunchtime included a trip to the break room in anticipation of any dropped food, then a return to the office for the afternoon activities.
+At the end of the day, Angus returned home with Dr. Gerald Pietsch for dinner and family time.

-He has enjoyed training classes and has acquired his CGC certificate (Canine Good Citizen) awarded by dog trainer Marsha Albert at Many Paws in Westport.
+He enjoyed training classes and had his CGC certificate (Canine Good Citizen) awarded by dog trainer Marsha Albert at Many Paws in Westport.
 He thought that classes were great fun as good behavior was rewarded with; you guessed it, “cookies”.
-Angus has also taken classes in “Sniffies” in which he learned how to use his nose to find hidden treats.
-This was probably his favorite class.
+Angus also took classes in “Sniffies” (nosework) in which he learned how to use his nose to find hidden treats.
+That was probably his favorite class.

 What it means to be a team player at Anchor!